Belfast TradFest 2026 Unveils Star-Studded Lineup with Flook, Solas and Michael McGoldrick

 What's Next

-Tickets go on sale on 24 April at 9am.
+Tickets are now on sale for the headline concerts.
 The full programme, including additional performances and events, will be announced in the coming weeks.
 The festival runs from 26 July to 2 August 2026 across multiple venues in Belfast.
+Full details and tickets are available at Belfast Traditional Music, with further coverage at The Irish News.